OpenEvalProject/evals/manuscripts/elife-35588/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/35588/elife-35588-fig3-v2.jpg)

 **Figure 3.:** (A) Transfected SAC1 does not dynamically re-distribute to ER-PM MCS in COS-7 cells.
 Time-lapse TIRF microscopy of COS-7 cells transfected with the indicated GFP-tagged proteins for 6–7 hr.
 Cells were stimulated with 100 µM ATP as indicated.
 Insets = 10 µm.
 The traces at right show ∆(Ft/Fpre) and are means ± s.e. of 30 (Sec61β, SAC1, Calreticulin), 27 (STIM1), 29 (ESyt1) or 20 (Nir2) cells imaged across three independent experiments.
 (B) Gene edited alleles do not perturb calcium signals.
 Edited 293AGFP1-10 cells were loaded with Fura-red and the ratio of fluorescence intensity with respect to 405 and 488 nm excitation was measured.
 Cells were stimulated with carbachol (CCh) at 30 s to activate phospholipase C signaling.
 Data are grand means of four experiments (shaded regions represent s.e.).
 The P value represents results of a two-way ANOVA comparing cell lines.
 (C) Endogenous SAC1 does not recruit to ER-PM contact sites in 293AGFP1-10 cells.
 Images show representative gene-edited cells at the indicated times during time-lapse TIRF imaging.
 Carbachol was added to stimulate phospholipase C signaling at time 0.
 Images are averages of 5 frames acquired over 10 s to improve signal to noise.
-Traces represent mean change in fluorescence intensity (normalized to pre-stimulation levels) with s.e. of 40 (E-Syt1), 38 (SAC1) or 37 (Sec61β) cells imaged across five independent experiments.10.7554/eLife.35588.012Figure 3—source data 1.10.7554/eLife.35588.013Figure 3—source data 2.10.7554/eLife.35588.014Figure 3—source data 3.
+Traces represent mean change in fluorescence intensity (normalized to pre-stimulation levels) with s.e. of 40 (E-Syt1), 38 (SAC1) or 37 (Sec61β) cells imaged across five independent experiments.

 We also checked for transient re-localization of SAC1 in our endogenous labelled 293AGFP1-10 cells.
 In this case, stimulation with 100 µM carbachol was used to stimulate PLC via endogenously expressed muscarinic M3 receptors (Luo et al., 2008).
 Carbachol elicited a typical, transient elevation of cytosolic calcium (measured with Fura-red) with a sustained plateau that was unchanged by tagging endogenous proteins with GFP11 (Figure 3B).
 Stimulation caused the rapid, transient recruitment of GFP11-E-Syt1 to puncta (Figure 3C), as seen previously with endogenously tagged GFP-E-Syt1 in HeLa cells (Saheki et al., 2016).
 However, no change in the localization of endogenous GFP11-SAC1 or GFP11-Sec61β was observed (Figure 3C).

 Together, these results show that SAC1 is not specifically enriched at (nor depleted from) ER-PM MCS, even when other proteins are being recruited to these sites to facilitate calcium and inositol lipid homeostasis.
 The limited and unchanging localization of SAC1 at MCS therefore appears co-incidental with its well-known distribution throughout the ER.

-## ‘cis’ and ‘trans’ activity of SAC1 in cells
+### ‘cis’ and ‘trans’ activity of SAC1 in cells

 Although the data presented so far failed to show compelling evidence for ‘trans’ activity of SAC1, neither could we completely exclude it.
 Notably, SAC1 was not excluded from ER-PM MCS, so the possibility remained that SAC1 may, given the right circumstances, be able to operate in a ‘trans’ configuration at MCS.
 We decided to devise experiments to deduce whether such activity is possible in living cells.